fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_vpnmgr_node.html.markdown

 * `scopetype` - The scope of application of the resource.
 Valid values: `inherit`, `adom`, `global`.
 The `inherit` means that the scopetype of the provider will be inherited, and adom will also be inherited.
 The default value is `inherit`.
 * `adom` - Adom.
 This value is valid only when the `scopetype` is `adom`, otherwise the value of adom in the provider will be inherited.

+* `scopemember` - Scope Member.
+The structure of `scopemember` block is documented below.
 * `add_route` - Add-Route.
 Valid values: `disable`, `enable`.

 * `assign_ip` - Assign-Ip.
 Valid values: `disable`, `enable`.